 Step 8: Sentencing

-If convicted, penalties will be imposed according to the severity of the charge.
-Sentencing can range from fines and probation to years in prison for higher-level assault convictions.
+If convicted, the judge will impose penalties based on the degree of assault and the circumstances.
+Sentences can range from probation and fines to years in prison for more serious charges.

 Step 9: Appeal & Relief Options in Kearney, MO